rpetit3/dragonflye/README.md

 This will list all basecaller models that are avialable in Medaka.

-### --pilon & --R1 & --R2
+### --polypolish & --pilon & --R1 & --R2

-If Illumina short-reads are provided, polishing will be done with Pilon.
-The value of `--pilon` (Default 1) is the number of polishing rounds that will be conducted.
+If Illumina short-reads are provided, polishing will be done with Polypolish and/or Pilon.
+The value of `--polypolish` (Default 1) is the number of polishing rounds that will be conducted.
+By default Pilon is turned off.

 ### Choosing which stages to use